 1.2.1.
 The angles of geometric visibility shall be checked in accordance with paragraph 2.10.7. of this Regulation.

-The values measured for the angles shall be such that the individual specifications applicable to each lamp are fulfilled except that the limits of the angles may have an allowance corresponding to the ±3º variation permitted in paragraph 5.3. for the mounting of the light-signalling devices.
+The values measured for the angles shall be such that the individual specifications applicable to each lamp are fulfilled except that the limits of the angles may have an allowance corresponding to the ±3º variation permitted in paragraph 5.3. of this Regulation for the mounting of the light-signalling devices.

 1.2.2.
 The visibility of red light towards the front and of white light towards the rear shall be checked in accordance with paragraph 5.10. of this Regulation.

 1.3.
-Alignment of dipped-beam headlamps front fog lamps towards the front
+Alignment of passing-beam headlamps front fog lamps towards the front

 1.3.1.
 Initial downward inclination

-The initial downward inclination of the cut-off of the dipped-beam and the front fog lamps shall be set to the plated figure as required and shown in Annex 7.
+The initial downward inclination of the cut-off of the passing-beam and the front fog lamps shall be set to the plated figure as required and shown in Annex 7.

-Alternatively the manufacturer shall set the initial aim to a figure that is different from the plated figure where it can be shown to be representative of the type approved when tested in accordance with the procedures contained in Annex 6 and in particular paragraph 4.1.
+Alternatively the manufacturer shall set the initial aim to a figure that is different from the plated figure where it can be shown to be representative of the type approved when tested in accordance with the procedures contained in Annex 6 and in particular paragraph 4.1. of Annex 6.

 1.3.2.
 Variation of inclination with load